 I’ve got oily skin… should I use an oil-based cleanser?

 Yes!
 No, really, hear us out.
 The best thing about this cleansing texture is it’s suitable for all skin types.

 So even if you have oily skin, oil cleansers can work like magic thanks to skincare science.
 The lipophilic (oil-loves-oil) character melts away excess sebum without leaving any residue behind or over-drying skin.

 And what makes balanced hydration so important for oily skin?
 It helps keep your skin’s barrier function happy and balanced.
 Meanwhile, using harsh, drying cleansers containing soap can impair your barrier.
 One study on acne-prone skin found that an impaired skin barrier function can actually make acne worse.
 This makes the gentle yet powerful properties of oil cleansers ideal for blemish-prone skin as well.

 What ingredients should I look for in a cleansing oil?

-When you’re ready to take the plunge, make sure you’re cleansing with the best of ’em.
-Look for cleansing oil formulas that are drenched in antioxidants and feature mostly naturally-sourced ingredients.
+There are many different types of oil cleansers out there.
+So, when you’re ready to take the plunge, make sure you’re cleansing with the best of them.
+Look for cleansing oil formulas that are drenched in antioxidants and feature naturally-sourced ingredients.

 Here are a few essentials that help deliver an effortless cleanse: